Elahe-Forge/development/apps/news-research/README.md

     - AWS CDK is developed in Node.js, so you need to install Node.js and npm.

 3. Install AWS Command Line Interface (CLI)
-    - Once installed, configure it by running `aws configure` in your terminal.
+    - Once installed, configure it by running:
+        - non-production: `aws configure --profile dev`
+        -  production: `aws configure --profile prod`

     - Enter your AWS Access Key ID, Secret Access Key, default region name, and default output format.
 These credentials are available in your AWS Management Console under IAM (Identity and Access Management).
     - Add `AdministratorAccess` in your user's permission policy.

 4. Clone the Repository